 EMDR can accelerate therapy by resolving the impact of past experiences thereby allowing you to live more fully in the present.
 EMDR is not appropriate for everyone.
 Your suitability for EMDR will be assessed at the beginning of treatment.
 The EMDR process is rapid, and any disturbing experiences during treatment last for a comparatively short period of time.

 How long does treatment take?

-EMDR can be brief focused treatment or part of a longer psychotherapy programme.
-EMDR sessions at The Psychology Clinic last either 50 or 90 minutes, depending on the issue being treated.
+EMDR can be brief focused treatment or part of a longer psychotherapy programme with each EMDR session at The Psychology Clinic lasting 50-minutes.
 This will be discussed with you during your assessment.

 Will I remain in control during the session?

 During EMDR treatment you will remain in control, fully alert and wide-awake.
 This is not a form of hypnosis and you can stop the process at any time.
 Reprocessing is usually experienced as something that happens spontaneously, and new connections and insights are felt to arise quite naturally and without conscious effort.